Meet our team

 Lianne Mott is a Clinical Trial Support Team Coordinator at Rare Disease Research Partners (RDRP).
-In this role, Lianne organises travel, accommodation and reimbursement of expenses for patients and families attending clinical trials.
-She also arranges their relocation logistics to enable them to take part in worldwide clinical trials.
+In this role, Lianne is responsible for assisting patients and their families to participate in clinical trials.
+This involves sourcing suitable travel and accommodation options for study visits, reimbursing study related expenses and assisting with the relocation of families, often to another country, to enable them to take part in worldwide clinical trials.

-Before joining RDRP, Lianne worked in the financial sector organising corporate events.
-She also has significant customer service experience though her time spent as airline cabin crew.
+Before joining RDRP, Lianne worked in the financial sector managing corporate events.
+She also gained multiple skills during her many years as airline cabin crew.

 Clinical Trials Support Team Coordinator